Best Thermal Carafe Coffee Maker Reviews 2020

 While choosing the best coffee maker with a thermal carafe may not be a matter of life or death, I think it comes pretty close.
 Poorly brewed coffee is big no-no, but even good coffee that goes cold too quickly can ruin your day.
 Each of these thermal carafe coffee makers I’ve reviewed above is great in its own right.
 The features, or the lack thereof, will appeal to different people for different reasons.

 At it’s simplest, a manual pour-over, cold brewer, or a French press is going to give you great cup of coffee at the best price.
 Some portable coffee makers are also simple to use.
 But if you want your cup of joe rich and strong, a Moka Pot may be a good choice.
-That is if you’re into DIY-coffee, but not if you want to press a button and have a machine do it for you.
+That is if you’re into DIY-coffee, but not if you want your coffee at a press a button or even have a phone-operated machine do it for you.

 Some of the cheaper, simpler machines will give you a good cup of coffee purely by virtue of their good temperature control.
 But if good coffee isn’t good enough, you’ll need to spend a bit more to get an intelligent machine that replicates the pour-over process.
 You’ll obviously need to decide your budget upfront, and whether you can justify the additional expense.

 I hope I have convinced you to buy a thermal carafe coffee maker.
 Let me know in the comments below, which one out of the ten is your favorite?